 George Jijiashvili, an analyst specialising in wearable tech at CCS Insight, sees potential problems here.
 "By going down the smartwatch/app ecosystem route," he said, "Fitbit will be up against the likes of Apple and numerous major device manufacturers who utilise Google's Android Wear platform.
 These companies have got vast marketing and R&D resources – making Fitbit's life very difficult."

-And indeed, word has recently surfaced that Fitbit is struggling here.
-A report claims that the Fitbit app store will not be ready in time for the smartwatch's fall launch.
-Instead, the watch may launch with some custom-made apps, like the Blaze, with a full-blown app store to follow later, as a software development kit may not be ready in time.
+And indeed, word has surfaced that Fitbit is struggling here.
+One report claims that the Fitbit app store will not be ready in time for the smartwatch's fall launch.
+Instead, the watch may launch with some custom-made apps, like the Blaze, with a full-blown app store to follow later, as the SDK may not be ready in time.

-We're also curious to see what Fitbit might do in terms of music.
+Back to what Fitbit might do in terms of music.
 The Apple Watch has Apple Music and now Spotify is making an official app of its own.
-Fitbit, however, has no music platform, and getting Spotify to build an official app for its smartwatch might prove difficult.
-The Yahoo report claims that Fitbit has built in Pandora to let users store and play music on the watch, but the service is only available in the US, Australia and New Zealand, leaving a question mark over how this might work in other countries, such as the UK.
+Fitbit, however, has no music platform, and getting Spotify to build an official app for its smartwatch has proven difficult, if you believe the leaks.
+The Yahoo reports claim that Fitbit has built in Pandora to let users store and play music on the watch, but the service is only available in the US, Australia and New Zealand, leaving a question mark over how this might work in other countries, such as the UK.

 Too early to call: Fitbit will have a ready-made developer army